Of course I believe in fairies, ghosts, and dragons.

 That moment changed my life in two ways: it confirmed my passion for writing and ignited a flame inside of me that will never be extinguished.
 And, it introduced me to the world of the unseen, the unknown, the things that exist in realms most people ignore.

-Today, I am a Certified Usui Shiki Ryoho Reiki Master Teacher, and Board Certified Holistic Health Practitioner.
-I live in the country with my husband and three dogs, where I am surrounded by nature, and spend most of my time writing.
+I have passed the age of fifty and am certainly not (yet) famous, as Edward predicted.
+But I am happy beyond belief for self publishing two children's books, with more on the way.
+I am a Certified Usui Shiki Ryoho Reiki Master Teacher, a Board Certified Holistic Health Practitioner, and work in a library where I am surrounded by famous books and authors all day!
+I live in the country with my husband and three dogs, where I am surrounded by nature, and spend most of my spare time writing.

 something other than just ordinary.